worktheclock/replit.github.io/tutorials/33-escrow-contract-with-solidity.md

     }
 ```

-We start by querying `escrowNFT.balanceOf()` to find out the number of escrowNFT tokens `msg.sender` owns.
+We start by querying `escrowNFT.balanceOf()` to find out the number of escrow NFT tokens `msg.sender` owns.
 If they own none, we revert.

 We then create a variable named `totalAmount` and loop through the user's NFTs.
 We can get the ID for each one using [`tokenOfOwnerByIndex`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/extensions/ERC721Enumerable.sol#L37), a function defined in `ERC721Enumerable`.
 We then retrieve the `amount` and `matureTime` for the token using `escrowNFT.tokenDetails()`.
 If a given token's `matureTime` has passed, we burn it and add its value to `totalAmount`.